massimocaprinali/cloud-foundry-public/getting-started.md

   ```
   {: codeblock}

-  As the sample code shows, to connect to a {{site.data.keyword.cloudant}} service instance, you can check whether the <VCAP_SERVICES> environment variable exists first.
+  As the sample code shows, to connect to an {{site.data.keyword.cloudant}} service instance, you can check whether the <VCAP_SERVICES> environment variable exists first.
 If it exists, the app can use the {{site.data.keyword.cloudant}} variable's properties to access the database.
 However, if the <VCAP_SERVICES> environment variable is not present, the local {{site.data.keyword.cloudant}} service instance is used with the provided default values.
   {: note}

   4. Interact with the service instance.